jongio/vscodespaces/vscodespaces/how-to/self-hosting-cli.md

 # Register a headless, self-hosted Codespace

+> [!IMPORTANT]
+> Visual Studio Codespaces is being consolidated into [GitHub Codespaces](https://github.com/features/codespaces).
+Support for self-hosted codespaces in the Visual Studio service has ended and is not currently included in the GitHub service.
+You can join the conversation by visiting the GitHub Community issue regarding [self-hosted support](https://github.community/t/self-hosted-codespaces/131361).

 You can host a Codespace on your own hardware using the headless CLI.
 This article describes how to register and connect to a headless Codespaces server.

 > [!NOTE]